 “The field,” as Daddy Alby Einstein said, “is the only reality.”

 I admit, I’m only sharing that quote because I didn’t want to be left alone with it.
 It kinda makes my skin crawl.
-“Oooh, Daddy Alby, let me crawl on your lap so you can expwain science to your widdle baby!” *shudder* But I digress…
+“Oooh, Daddy Alby, let me climb on your lap so you can expwain science to your widdle baby!” *shudder* But I digress…

 On to the experiment!